Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Materials and methods

 \subsection{Growth estimations}

 To complement our model in the prediction of tumor growth and/or tissue regeneration we use a mathematical model known as the \textit{Gompertz model} \cite{gompertz7, gompertz8, gompertz9, gompertz}.
-This model assumes initial exponential growth, but as the tumor grows the volume-doubling time increases due to lack of nutrients and subsequent cell death shifting into a linear regime, until finally developing a plateau \cite{gompertz7}.
+This model assumes initial exponential growth, but as the tumor grows the volume-doubling time increases due to lack of nutrients and subsequent cell death, by which the growth rate shifts towards linear regime, finally reaching a plateau \cite{gompertz7}.
 This is given by: